cakephp/docs/en/appendices/3-5-migration-guide.rst

 Scoped Middleware
 -----------------

-Middleware can now be conditionally applied to only routes in specific URL scopes.
+Middleware can now be conditionally applied to routes in specific URL scopes.
 This allows you to build specific stacks of middleware for different parts of your application without having to write URL checking code in your middleware.
 See the :ref:`connecting-scoped-middleware` section for more